-Service members who were serving as of December 31, 2017, and "opted" into the Blended Retirement System (BRS), will receive Service automatic contributions of 1% of their basic pay, immediately.
+1. Service members who were serving as of December 31, 2017, and "opted" into the Blended Retirement System (BRS), will receive Service Automatic Contributions of 1% of their basic pay, immediately.
 These contributions and their earnings are vested once they have completed two years of service based on your pay entry base date (PEBD).

-Service members will also receive Service matching contributions up to 4%, based on their own contributions of basic pay immediately.
+After serving two years, they will also receive Service Matching Contributions up to 4%, based on their own contributions of basic pay.
 These contributions and earnings are vested since they have already completed two years of service.

-Service members who joined on or after January 1, 2018, are automatically enrolled in the BRS and begin receiving the 1% automatic contribution 60 days after entering service.
-Once they have served two years, they will receive Coast Guard matching contributions up to 4% of their basic pay contribution.
-They will be vested after serving two years in both the 1% automatic and the Coast Guard matching contributions.
+2. Service members who joined on or after January 1, 2018, are automatically enrolled in the BRS and begin receiving the 1% Service Automatic Contribution 60 days after entering service.
+Once they have served two years, they will receive Service Matching Contributions up to 4% of their basic pay contribution.
+They will be vested after serving two years in both the 1% automatic and the Service Matching Contributions.